lmstudio-ai/venvstacks/docs/file-formats.rst

   layers to retrieve wheels from different indexes, layers may define a ``priority_indexes`` list that is used to adjust the ``uv`` ``index`` configuration for that layer by moving the named indexes to the start of the index list (in the given order) and clearing their ``explicit`` flag.
-  For example, one framework layer definition may specify ``priority_indexes = ["pytorch-cu128"]``, while an alternate framework definition layer may specify ``priority_indexes = ["pytorch-cpu"]``.
   Upper layers do NOT automatically inherit the index priorities of the layers they depend on (however, they also do not install any of the packages provided by lower layers).
   A stack definition error is reported if a priority index list refers to an unknown index name.
+  Note: specifying priority indexes in a layer specification gives those indexes priority for *all* packages when locking or building that layer.
+This may be undesirable if the alternate index contains outdated versions of other packages in addition to the packages that *should* be installed from that index.
+In these cases, :ref:`package indexes <package-indexes>` may be a more appropriate setting to use.

   .. versionadded:: 0.8.0
+    Added support for ``uv`` configuration with layer specific adjustments (:ref:`release details <changelog-0.8.0>`).

+  .. versionadded:: 0.8.0
-    Added support for per-layer ``uv`` index priority configuration (:ref:`release details <changelog-0.8.0>`).
+    Added support for ``uv`` configuration with layer specific adjustments (:ref:`release details <changelog-0.8.0>`).

 * ``versioned`` (:toml:`boolean`): by default, and when this setting is ``false``,